 Nutritional products on prescription

 Nutrition on prescription is indicated in a number of clinical conditions, both temporary and lifelong.
-Nutritional products can be a supportive measure, or a highly complex treatment such as for Inherited Metabolic Disorders.
+Nutritional products can be a supportive measure, or a highly complex treatment such as for inherited metabolic disorders.

-The Advisory Committee on Borderline Substances (ACBS) approves all nutritional products listed in Part XV of the Drug Tarriff and the British National Formulary.
+The Advisory Committee on Borderline Substances (ACBS) approves all nutritional products listed in Part XV of the Drug Tariff and the British National Formulary.
 Over 1400 nutritional products are listed with significant variation in indications and product specifications.
 The ACBS does not influence or monitor prices.

 Dietitians can request nutrition on prescription but cannot independently prescribe.
-In 2016 Dietitians became eligible to become Supplementary Prescribers on completion of further training.
+In 2016 dietitians became eligible to become Supplementary Prescribers on completion of further training.
 Dietitians are registered with the Health and Care Professions Council.